Thesis Submission

 The following should take place before the thesis is submitted for internal review.

-• iv The student hands in one copy of the thesis to all committee members, including the Chair.
-The thesis can be provided to the examiners once they have been confirmed and the internal reading has taken place.
-The examiners have 25 working days from that point to review the document.
-A copy should be provided to the Chair once the Chair is identified by SGS.
+6. The student hands in one digital copy of the thesis to all committee members, including the Chair.
+The thesis can be provided to the examiners once they have been confirmed and the internal reading has taken place, and it should be provided at least 25 business days before the defence.

 The Examination Committee for the Ph.D. thesis defense consists of: